HETAMYUING/HETAMYUING/README.md

-Yahoo! this is kiku! i'm not gonna make this one cuz but I'll introduce myself
+Yahoo! this is kiku! i'm not gonna make this one pretty but I'll introduce myself

 I'm a gay, greyromantic, asexual male.
 I'm in a queerplatonic relationship ♡.